Ramakrishna183048/COIT20264-Enterprise-and-Cloud-Networking/week01.md

+# week01
-# Week 1 – Introduction to Cloud Computing and Microsoft Azure
+## Introduction to Cloud Computing and Microsoft Azure

 ## Overview
 This week introduced the fundamentals of cloud computing and Microsoft Azure.
 The practical activities included setting up Cisco Packet Tracer, creating a Microsoft Azure student account, registering for the Microsoft Learn training course using the provided training key, and exploring Azure cloud service models.